spences10/VBA-Import-Eport-to-SQL-Server/README.md

 You will need to import modImportExport.bas and modValidation.bas, you should then be able to run the Import from the Control sheet of the ImportExport.xlsm workbook.

 # Still to come

+# Contributing
+Please fork this repository and contribute back using pull requests.
+Any contributions, large or small, major features, bugfixes and integration tests are welcomed and appreciated but will be thoroughly reviewed and discussed.